VarsouPenny/audio-fingerprint/README.md

 • How does Dejavu perform in identifying songs in diffenent databes with different volumn of songs, through diffent time queries?<br />
 • How does Dejavu perform in identifing songs throught microphone?<br />
-• How does Dejavu perform in diffent time queries with distinct noise level? <br />
+• How does Dejavu perform in diffent time queries with distinct noise level?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Methods